sabbelasichon/typo3-rector/README.md

 free from deprecation.

 It extends the [Rector](https://github.com/rectorphp/rector) project, which aims to provide instant upgrades and refactoring for any PHP code (5.3+).

+> [!WARNING]
+> :heavy_exclamation_mark: Never run this tool on production!
+Always run it on development environment where code is under version control (e.g. git).
+> Review and test changes before releasing to production.
+Code migrations could potentionally break your website!

 |                    | URL                                                          |
 |--------------------|--------------------------------------------------------------|